marsch/Architecture/evaluations/ComponentQualityGuidelines.md

-# Quality guidelines for integration components
+# Quality Guidelines for Integration Components

-## Component description and documentation guidelines
+## Component Description and Documentation Duidelines

 Component repository should have following in it:
 1. Logo - 128x128 PNG file with transparent background